Kyrgyzstan

 Communication Kyrgyz Rep |

-Kazakhstan is among paleontologists haven for research.
-In the Jurassic
+Kazakhstan is a haven for paleontological research.

-paleontologists found numerous remains of prehistoric animals and fish
+During USSR times, Soviet paleontologists found numerous remains of prehistoric animals and fish

 in southern Kyrgyzstan Madygen Formation.
-These fossils can be seen in

-paleontologic museum of Moscow.
+Paleontologic Museum of Moscow.

 Kyrgyzsaurus